Internet-Draft OpenPGP Key Replacement October 2024

 0x40 Inverse relationship Multiple targets may be given

 All other bits of the class octet are currently undefined and MUST be set to zero.
+An implementation that encounters a class octet that has other bits set MUST disregard that Replacement Key subpacket.

 If present, the length of the Target Key Fingerprint field (N) MUST equal the fingerprint length corresponding to the immediately preceding Target Key Version field, e.g. 20 octets for version 4, or 32 octets for version 6.
 If present, the length of the Target Key Imprint field (M) MUST equal the length of the output of the digest algorithm used by the enclosing signature, e.g. 32 octets for SHA2-256.